SEAME-pt/ObjectDetectionAvoidance/doxyfiles/doxyfile_readme.md

 \image html models/yolo-object-lane/val_batch0_pred.jpg "Results" width=50%

 ## Datasets

-You can download our dataset here: [Click to access our dataset](https://drive.google.com/drive/folders/1RwFmYyjxCafdnUORBcm2kgo62itcLmcS?usp=drive_link).

 For lane and drivable area detection, we took some images of our lab and also used the bdd10k dataset.
 For the objects, we downloaded some datasets from Roboflow.